myadarishireesha/myadarishireesha.github.io/about.markdown

 # Data Sources

-The crime data used in this project is sourced from San Francisco Open Data Portal, which provides historical and real-time crime reports.
+The crime data used in this project is sourced from [San Francisco Open Data Portal] https://datasf.org/opendata/, which provides historical and real-time crime reports.

 # Crime Categories Analyzed